-Use this guide to understand EDI and learn every EDI transaction code by industry.
+Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 Here is everything you need to know about EDI transactions:

 - What are EDI Transactions?

 EDI transactions are standardized electronic business documents used by trading partners to send and receive business information, such as when one company wants to electronically send an EDI order to another organization.